-If you frequently bake or cook, you know how easy it is to jump into a recipe without pausing to read the ingredient list or instructions thoroughly.
+If you bake or cook, you know how easy it is to jump into a recipe without pausing to read the ingredient list or instructions thoroughly.
 While you can memorize many things, trying to remember a conversion for an unexpected unit of measurement or wondering whether you have that specific ingredient on hand can make even the most seasoned cook pause.

 Instead of scrapping the work you’ve already put in, you have options to replace the ingredients you’re missing.
 Regardless if you’re doubling a recipe or converting from metric to cups, these handy charts will allow you to convert and substitute everyday ingredients with confidence: